inspircd/docs/docs/4/installation/source.md

 InspIRCd can be built on the following platforms:

-- Most recent BSD variants using the Clang or GCC compilers and the GNU toolchain (Make, etc).
+- Most recent BSD variants using the Clang 5+ or GCC 7+ compilers and the GNU toolchains (Make, etc).

-- Most recent Linux distributions using the Clang or GCC compilers and the GNU toolchain.
+- Most recent Linux distributions using the Clang 5+ or GCC 7+ compilers and the GNU toolchain.

-- The most recent three major releases of macOS using the AppleClang, Clang, or GCC (*not* LLVM-GCC) compilers and the GNU toolchain.
+- The most recent three major releases of macOS using the AppleClang 10, Clang 5+, or GCC 7+ (*not* LLVM-GCC) compilers and the GNU toolchain.

 Alternate platforms and toolchains may also work but are not officially supported by the InspIRCd team.
 Generally speaking if you are using a reasonably modern UNIX-like system you should be able to build InspIRCd on it.

-If you want to build natively on Windows you should use [the Windows source instructions](/3/installation/windows-source) instead.
+If you want to build natively on Windows you should use [the Windows source instructions](/4/installation/windows-source) instead.

 ### How do I install from source?